nttpc/anymotion-cli/README.md

 <div align="center"><img src="https://user-images.githubusercontent.com/63082802/81499044-7a0bcc80-9303-11ea-96b5-a779ae0adcf7.gif"/></div>

-It works on Python versions:
+It works on Python 3.6.1 or higher.

-- Python 3.6
-- Python 3.7
-- Python 3.8

 ## Installation